 We often think of globalization as a modern phenomenon, but the confluence of cultures we see today was already growing in the Spanish Empire during the 15th and 16th centuries.
 For instance, dividing screens from Japan were imported to Mexico, where they were used in colonial Spanish homes.
-Chocolate and tomatoes from South America made their way to Spain, where they enlivened the cooking of royal chefs.
+Chocolate and tomatoes from Mexico and Central America made their way to Spain, where they enlivened the cooking of royal chefs.
 Spain, with its territory reaching from Europe to the Philippines, soon amassed a huge amount of wealth, and consequently became not only a center for art patronage (the commissioning of artworks), but also a place where imported materials, goods and ideas fostered new approaches to art.

 Diversity and dominance